 Homework problems will be assigned using an online system called Mastering Physics.
 Instructions to register for Mastering Physics and the online edition of the texts are in The Documents section of the course page in Blackboard.
 Once registered, you get there via Blackboard, through a tab labeled "Our Mastering Physics."
-(Do not try to use the MasteringPhysics.com website.)
+Do not try to use the MasteringPhysics.com website.
 Once there, you should see the assignments.
-Assignments will generally be due at 11:59 PM Friday, typically covering the material from the previous Tuesday and Thursday class meetings.
-The first one is due on August 30th.
+Assignments will generally be due at 11:59 PM Sunday, typically covering the material from the previous Tuesday and Thursday class meetings.
+The first one is due on February 2nd.
 In addition, to reward students who study the material before course meetings, a 50% bonus (on the homework score) is given for all problems submitted before the corresponding lecture.

-There will generally be two half-homework assignments each week, both due on the Friday of the week.
-One half will have a title like "Homework due Sept.
-6, bonus for work submitted before class Sept.
-3" and the other, "Homework due Sept.
-6, bonus for work submitted before class Sept.
-5."
+There will generally be two half-homework assignments each week, both due on Sunday of the following week.
+One half will have a title like "Homework due Feb 9, bonus for work submitted before class Feb 4" and the other, "Homework due Feb 9, bonus for work submitted before class Feb 6."
 The deadline for bonus points will be 6:00 AM on the date of the class meeting.
-(One exception is the first week, where there is one assignment, due August 30, with bonus points awarded for all work submitted before 6:00 AM August 29th.)
+(One exception is the first week, where there is one assignment, due Feb 2, with bonus points awarded for all work submitted before 6:00 AM Jan 30th.)
 This is a true bonus, applied at the end of the term after fixing the letter grade thresholds.